openebs-archive/openebs-docs/docs/alphafeatures.md

         compression: "off"
   ```

-  Next, you can provision a cStor volume and then provision applciation on this volume.
+  Next, you can provision a cStor volume and then provision application on this volume.
 The steps can be found [here](#running-sample-application-cstor-volume-using-csi-provisioner).

 <h4><a class="anchor" aria-hidden="true" id="verify-cspc-pool-details"></a>Verify CSPC Pool Details</h4>